We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • problems with the alignment of the jaw or teeth

-Although TMJ can be painful, home treatment often helps manage or even eliminate symptoms.
+Although TMJ can be painful, home treatment can help a person manage or even eliminate symptoms.
+This may include:

 The sternocleidomastoid is a thick muscle that extends from just under the ear down to the collarbone.
-Injuries to this muscle can cause jaw and ear pain, as well as sinus pain, eye pressure, and other symptoms that a person might mistake for signs of a cold or infection.
+Injuries to this muscle can cause jaw and ear pain, sinus pain, and eye pressure.

 A tooth abscess can sometimes cause pain that radiates to the ear or jaw.